 6. Installing solar panels will increase your property’s value

-If you’re planning on selling or renting out your property, a solar panel installation makes sense despite the upfront cost.
+If you’re planning on selling or renting out your property, a solar energy installation makes sense despite the upfront cost.

 Here are a couple of statistics for you: